 Once you've written down your content strategy, you're already one step ahead of many other companies and agencies.
 Most still haven't internalized the fact that, in this day and age, they're also media companies.

-How do you build your content strategy?
-What questions do you have for Jan?
+What questions do you have?
 Feel free to use the comment function.
-Want to get more content tips for freelancers and agencies?
+Want more tips on WordPress & WooCommerce?
 Then follow us on Twitter, Facebook or via our newsletter.